jovotech/learn-jovo/courses/project-3-podcast-player/step-6-switch-episodes.md

 	let currentIndex = this.$user.$data.currentIndex;
 	let nextEpisode = Player.getNextEpisode(currentIndex);
 	if (!nextEpisode) {
-		this.tell('That was the most recent episode.
+		return this.tell('That was the most recent episode.
 You have to wait until a new episode gets released.');
-		return;
 	}
 	currentIndex = Player.getEpisodeIndex(nextEpisode);
 	this.$user.$data.currentIndex = currentIndex;